-Replace Your Lawn!
+Replace your Lawn!

-All of these workshops are FREE of charge and each session lasts about an hour and a half, (depending on questions!).
+All of these classes are FREE of charge and each session lasts about an hour and a half, (depending on questions!).
 Hopefully you will be able to attend each of the sessions at least once.
 No reservations are required.

-Replace Your Lawn I: Kill the Grass
+Replace Your Lawn I: Kill Your Grass!

-Replace Your Lawn II: Design Principles with Back to Natives Restoration
+Replace Your Lawn II: Design Elements

 After you have determined the look and feel you wish to achieve in your garden, the fun begins – plant selection!
 We will present a group of plants we call our Thirty Plants.
 These are the “must-haves” for any native California garden.
 This selection of thirty plants represents a handsome mix of the most authentic native plants for Southern California gardens.
 As we discuss the Thirty Plants, we will expand our knowledge of natives in general, and learn how to chose the right plants for any particular design theme.